-Unfolding Memories bridges past and present through art, storytelling, and music, illuminating the experiences of Japanese and Japanese Americans during WWII.
+Unfolding Memories: Art of Testimony bridges past and present through art, storytelling, and music, illuminating the experiences of Japanese and Japanese Americans during WWII.
 Opening August 16, 2025, at LA Artcore, this three-week exhibition includes original artworks inspired by interviews with survivors of the bombings in Japan and incarceration in the United States.
 A rare and urgent panel discussion will amplify their firsthand accounts, followed by live performances by LA-based international musicians at the opening.
-By reflecting on the cost of war in both defeated and victorious nations—Japan and the United States—this project ensures that the lessons of the past resonate deeply within today’s sociopolitical environment.
+By reflecting on the cost of war in both defeated and victorious nations, this project ensures that the lessons of the past resonate deeply within today’s sociopolitical environment.

 Exhibition Date: August 9–31, 2025